moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 **Postconditions:**
 - Exercise is created with complete problem statement, test cases, and model solution.
-- Exercise is validated and ready for publishing or remains in draft.
+- Exercise is saved as draft and ready for validation.
-- Exercise can be discovered by learners in appropriate course sections.
+- Exercise metadata is stored in the database.

 **Main Success Scenario:**
 1. The content creator navigates to a course lesson.